 Our Team

-Nicole Cormier, RD, LDN
+Nicole Cormier MS, RD, LDN

-Dianna Carpentieri, MS, RD, LDN
+Dianna Carpentieri MS, RD, LDN

-Sue Bourque, RD, LDN
+Sue Bourque RD, LDN

 Susan Bourque, RDN, LDN is a Registered Dietitian and Licensed Nutritionist in the state of Massachusetts and currently employed as Nutrition & Food Safety Educator for Cape Cod Cooperative Extension.
 Sue’s educational background includes a B.S. in Hospitality and Tourism Management, a B.S. in Human Nutrition through the University of Massachusetts, followed by completion of a dietetic internship with Sodexho Marriott Services.